 - Number of connected peers

-max-outbound-connections parameter.
-We believe that the default value of 30 is enough.
-The speed of internet connection (unless, you have a dial-up connection) has little duration effect on the process, compared to the time spent on the verification of the blocks and validation of the signatures.
+30 is optimal.
+The internet connection speed has less effect on the process duration then the verification of the blocks and validation of the signatures.

-# Downloading the Latest Blockchain Database
+# Download the Latest Blockchain Database

 You can download and manually deploy the latest blockchain state on your node.
 In this case your node will use the downloaded blockchain state "as is" and skip the execution of transactions (validation of signatures, balances etc.) that happens during normal node operation or importing blockchain from binary file.
 For detailed description of the process, see Download the Latest Blockchain article.